Transducers

 Model 1010 Piezo-electric Pulse Transducer

-The 1010 is a rugged, high-bandwidth (2.5 Hz to 5 kHz) transducer designed to monitor and record peripheral pressure pulses, Korotkoff sounds, carotid pulses, small animal respiratory activity, swallowing, and other dynamic biological functions.
-Small size -- 0.9" (23mm) diameter and 0.5" (13mm) thick -- and high output (20-40 millivolts) make it ideal for both teaching and research applications.
+The 1010 is a rugged, high-bandwidth (2.5 Hz to 5 kHz) transducer designed to monitor and record peripheral pressure pulses, Korotkoff sounds, carotid pulses, small animal respiratory activity, swallowing, and many other dynamic biological functions (even Heart Sounds!).
+Strap the 1010 to a subject's finger (see inset picture), and you can easily get Heart Rate from the resulting signal!
+It's Small size -- 0.95" (23mm) diameter and 0.5" (13mm) thick -- and high output (20-40 millivolts or more) make the 1010 ideal for both teaching and research applications.
 And since the 1010 is piezo-electric, it does not require an excitation voltage.

 Model 1020 Pulse Plethysmograph

 The 1020 is a compact, infrared pulse plethysmograph transducer that can be used to record changes in pulsatile blood flow from fingers, toes, ears, the forehead, and other body locations.
-The 1020 comes in three configurations: the standard 1020, with a flat face and hook-and-loop strap, is ideal for fingers and other extremities; the 1020FC, built into a comfortable clip fixture, is specifically for fingers; and the 1020EC's small clip attaches easily to the ear lobe or other thin, loose portions of the skin.
+The 1020 comes in three configurations: the standard 1020, with a flat face and hook-and-loop strap, is ideal for fingers and other extremities; the 1020FC, built into a comfortable clip fixture, is specifically for fingers; and the 1020EC's clip attaches easily to the ear lobe or other thin, loose portions of the skin.
+Add a 5 to 9 Volt D.C. excitation source, and the 1020 is ready to go.

 Model 1030 Force Transducer